Webinar 1: Stewart King interviews Lilit Thwaites

-In the interview, current AILASA President Stewart King (Monash University) asks Lilit about the establishment of the Association and a new book she has translated and co-edited, Australian Connection: a trilingual anthology of reflections on Australia by Spanish and some Latin American writers who have visited in recent years.
+In the interview, former AILASA President Stewart King (Monash University) asks Lilit about the establishment of the Association and a new book she has translated and co-edited, Australian Connection: a trilingual anthology of reflections on Australia by Spanish and some Latin American writers who have visited in recent years.

 Those interested in the book can access an electronic copy online: https://issuu.com/publicacionesaecid/docs/australian_connection_electronico_ultima

 AILASA has great untapped potential in bringing Iberian and Latin American research closer to the general Australasian public who are starting to show a growing amount of interest in Iberian and Latin American cultures through an increased consumption of related cuisines, films, music, cultural performances, festivals, literature, travel and sports.